 Discuss potential methods for mitigation of potential adverse impacts that could result from any proposed development under the proposed zoning text change.

-5. Schools
+- 5. Schools

+- a.
+Existing Conditions

 - i.
-Identify location, current enrollments and capacity of existing schools. - ii.
+Identify location, current enrollments and capacity of existing schools.

+- ii.
 Based on the 2017 Fiscal Impact Analysis, identify the education cost per pupil.

+- b.
+Potential Impacts

 Based on the 2017 Fiscal Impact Analysis: